wassimj/Topologic/README.md

+(For installation instructions, scroll to the bottom of the page)
 # Topologic
 Topologic is a software modelling library enabling hierarchical and topological representations of architectural spaces, buildings and artefacts through non-manifold topology.